smartdevicelink/sdl_overview_guides/docs/Policies/Policy Fields/index.md

 ### certificate

 A field used to replace the local certificate used for establishing secure connections with applications.
-Contains the full string representation of the certificate.
+The value of this field is the full string representation of the certificate.
 If present in a PTU, this certificate will overwrite the existing certificate on the module.

 ## Consumer Friendly Messages